Imperialguard82/bad-project/ReadME.txt

 If phpmadmin is not installed (it should be) then run this command: phpmyadmin-ctl install To login to phpmyadmin the Name is imperialguard82 and then there is no password.

+The Database file is called gluten_free.sql, it works on the command line

 Actually using the website:
 The website has no login or register function.